crazycori/Tweaky/README.md

 Tool requires root

 This tool was primarily designed to fix issues I had with my own device.
-But should work with devices with simular hardware
+But should work with devices with similar hardware

 Currently this application only applies a patch for the Realtek ALC294 Some ASUS laptops don't have audio via onboard speakers, or volume is stuck at 100%